gazellekit/gazelle/README.md

 [![Production](https://github.com/jamesbayley/calcpad/actions/workflows/deploy-prod.yml/badge.svg)](https://github.com/jamesbayley/calcpad/actions/workflows/deploy-prod.yml)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.0-4baaaa.svg)](code_of_conduct.md)

+<p align="center">Injecting transparency, community and simplicity into the heart of engineering.</p>

 <p align="justify">
   Structural Engineers accept enormous responsibility when they opt to dedicate their lives to improve our built environment.
 However, the digital tools currently at their disposal are often closed-source and proprietary.
 Engineers have very little opportunity to inspect, or influence, the algorithms behind the software used to analyse and design our buildings and bridges.
 This must change.
 </p>